BASHing-thru-challenges/HSCTF-2021-Writeups/misc/pallets-of-gold/README.md

 ![](stegonlineinput.png)

 If we click browse colour pallette, the flag appears in the preview.
 Once we download the image, we can get the flag with a bit of guesswork for the iffy characters.
+(The image below looks empty, but open it a new tab and you'll see)

 ![](flag.png)